KlaudiaMatysiak/find-me/README.md

 # Find Me!
 Game
 ![Responsive Design](documentation/images/mockup.png)
 Find Me!
 Game is memory type of game, I would say it's [Dark Souls](https://www.quora.com/What-makes-the-Dark-Souls-series-so-hard) of the memory games.
 What makes The Find Me game so hard?
 There is no place for a mistake and it's time limited.
 The player has only 5 seconds to remember the board and then have 5 seconds to find a match.
-There is no winning or loosing per se, but you're earning points for every match and you keep the score on the score list, so you can beat your own score or play local with a friends.
+There is no winning or losing per se, but you're earning points for every match and you keep the score on the score list, so you can beat your own score or play local with a friends.
 The main purpose of the game is to train you memory muscle, and to have fun of course!

 View live project [here](https://klaudiamatysiak.github.io/find-me/)